San Vittore del Lazio

 Italy is divided into five geographical areas: North-West, North-East, Centre, South, and Islands.
 Italy is further divided into 20 regions, with the Lazio Region being in Central Italy—thus San Vittore del Lazio. roughly translates as “Saint Victor of the Lazio Region.”

-From the birth certificate we see Pat’s parents were Angelo Verdone and Elvira nee Bonaventura.
+From the birth certificate we learned that Pat’s parents were Angelo Verdone and Elvira nee Bonaventura.
 Elvira died in America aged 49 in roughly 1922, and this may be a photo memorializing that sober occasion.
 If so, then Pat (Pasqule) is about 17 years old and Victoria (Vittoria) is about 15 years old.
 Pat is dressed as a “man,” while his younger brothers Eugene (Eugenio) (13) and Frank (Franco?)
 (6-7) are dressed as “boys.”

 As was often the case, Angelo moved to America first to establish financial security.
-Elvira followed with the three oldest children in tow, each with an entry on Elvira’s passport, their places of birth all listed as San Vittore del Lazio.
+Elvira followed with the three oldest children in tow, each occupying an entry on Elvira’s passport, their places of birth all listed as San Vittore del Lazio.
 The arrival date stamped upon entry is September 20, 1913.
 Frank was born in the US on January 1, 1916.

 We did find one grave for an Elvira Bonaventura.
 While Pat’s mother died in America, it may have been a relative.
 This photo is on the footpath back to the city (looking back toward the graveyard).
 The stone enclosure was built to house a Madonna.